 The South Carolina Workers' Compensation Commission (SCWCC) has implemented a system to notify a general contractor via email if a sub-contractor appears to have failed to maintain Workers' Compensation Insurance.
 This system has been developed in cooperation with the South Carolina Home Builders Association (SCHBA).

-The coverage staff works closely with the Compliance Division regarding problems associated with coverage enforcement.
+The Compliance Division works closely with the coverage staff regarding problems associated with coverage enforcement.